 So, we need to take a closer look at and deconstruct ODD.

 We also need to abandon old models treating a child with an ODD diagnosis as needing to work on simply becoming more compliant—essentially, blaming the child.
 Too often, we assume that what a child or teen needs is better behavioral management, more consistent parenting, or better medication.
-But current neuroscience shows otherwise: the behaviors we label in ODD are actually ways of responding to stress.
+But current neuroscience shows otherwise: the behaviors we label in ODD are likely ways of responding to stress.
 They indicate a pattern of underlying emotional dysregulation that regularly sends the child into a fight/flight response.

 The concept of neuroception has the potential to enlighten clinical thinking when developing treatment plans for children and teens.
 It turns traditional thinking on its head: ODD is not a “thing” to be cured, but an indicator that the child is experiencing severe and often unpredictable stress responses.
 To help children exhibiting these responses, we need to offer supports to help children (and caregivers) feel safe, and not blamed.